 You will need to catch and treat the victim.

-Usually pressure applied to the comb will stop the bleeding after several minutes.
+Usually, the pressure applied to the comb will stop the bleeding after several minutes.
 Using a small pad or tissue, pinch the damaged comb between your fingers firmly.
-You can also apply a styptic powder to slow down the bleeding.
+You can also apply styptic powder to slow down the bleeding.

 Some folks use baking powder or corn starch to do this.